No Kennels Here - Only Foster Homes!

 to evaluate the business purchase transaction.

 13.3 In the case of a pre-sale transfer of personal data, the data would be kept safe during the negotiations and destroyed by the third party if the sale

 14.1 There may be developments in how we use your data according to changes in the Law.

 this page from time to time to re-read this policy including any and each time you visit our website.

 14.3 Any revised terms shall take effect as at the date of posting.

 14.4 If you don’t find your concern addressed here, feel free to contact us by e-mailing our Data Contact at the contact details given above.

-In accordance with the GDPR we operate a "soft opt-in consent" policy.
-This means we give you opportunity to act before cookies are set on your first visit to our website.
-The cookie alert box on our homepage is fair notice, and continuing to browse is valid consent via an affirmative action.
+In accordance with the GDPR we give you the opportunity to act before cookies are set on your first visit to our website.
+The cookie alert box on our homepage allows you to set your preferences.

 The cookies we use record the pages of our site you visit and any interactive elements - such as forms - that you use.
 They can also record information on the visit date and time as well as internet browser and the device you use to access the site.
 We don’t collect any information that can identify you personally.